ryanbateman/hivemq-mcp/README.md

 4.  **Export & Import**: Export the registration function from your new directory's `index.ts` and call it within `createMcpServerInstance` in `src/mcp-server/server.ts`.

 Refer to the included `EchoTool` and `EchoResource` examples and the [.clinerules](.clinerules) cheatsheet for detailed patterns.

+For an example of a tool that performs asynchronous operations, such as making an external API call, see the `get_random_cat_fact` tool located in `src/mcp-server/tools/catFactFetcher/`.
+This tool demonstrates how to use `async/await` within your tool's logic and handler, manage Promises, and integrate external data sources.

 ## 🌍 Explore More MCP Resources